angular/angular/packages/bazel/src/schematics/README.md

 users to adopt if we abstracted the BUILD files management and tooling orchestration within Angular CLI.
 However, we have come to realize that such abstraction does not encourage users to use Bazel to its full potential.
-There is currently a [prototype](https://github.com/bazelbuild/rules_nodejs/tree/master/examples/angular_bazel_architect) that showcases how multiple architects within CLI could be orchestrated by Bazel.

 There are a few other reasons for this deprecation: